Coronation Street: Broadcast format

 The ITV network, like BBC1, began full colour transmissions on 15 November 1969.
 Daran Little, for many years the official programme archivist, claims that the first episode to be transmitted in colour was episode 930 shown on 24 November 1969.
 In October 1970, a technicians' dispute turned into the Colour Strike when sound staff were denied a pay rise given to camera staff the year before for working with colour recording equipment.
 The terms of the work-to-rule were that staff refused to work with the new equipment (though the old black and white equipment had been disposed of by then) and therefore programmes were recorded and transmitted in black and white, including Coronation Street.
 The dispute was resolved in early 1971 and the last black and white episode was broadcast on 10 February 1971, although the episodes transmitted on 22 and 24 February 1971 had contained black and white location inserts.

 From 22 March 2010, Coronation Street was produced in 1080/50i for transmission on HDTV platforms on ITV HD.
 The first transmission in this format was episode 7351 on 31 May 2010 with a new set of titles and re-recorded theme tune.
 On 26 May 2010 ITV previewed the new HD titles on the Coronation Street website.
 Due to copyright reasons only viewers residing in the UK could see them on the ITV site.

+On 24 January 2022, ITV announced that as part of an overhaul of their evening programming, Coronation Street would permanently air as three 60-minute episodes per week from March 2022 onwards.
+This is set to change again in 2026.
+It was confirmed that half an hour of content would be dropped from the schedule.
+Another change was the timeslot, with the soap instead set to air every weekday at 8:30 pm for 30 minutes.
+ITV's Managing Director of Media and Entertainment Kevin Lygo explained: "research insights show us that soap viewers are increasingly looking to the soaps for their pacey storytelling.
+Streaming-friendly, 30 minute episodes better provide the opportunity to meet viewer expectations for storyline pace, pay-off and resolution."